hisschemoller/music-pattern-generator/README.md

 Three types of processors are available at the moment:

-- ‘Euclidean’ generates euclidean rhythms
+- 'Euclidean' generates euclidean rhythms
-- 'Euclid FX’ transforms incoming MIDI notes
+- 'Euclid FX' transforms incoming MIDI notes
-- ‘Output’ sends notes to MIDI output ports
+- 'MIDI Out' sends notes to MIDI output ports

 Processors are created by dragging them out of the Library into the main area of the app.